 - 9. Retention - a.
-Owner-occupied units will be subject to a five (5) year retention agreement, as described in Section IV of this Plan. - b.
+Owner-occupied units, excluding those units approved for rehabilitationonly, will be subject to a five (5) year retention agreement, as described in Section IV of this Plan. - b.
 Rental projects will be subject to a fifteen (15) year retention agreement, as described in Section IV of this Plan. - 10.
 Project sponsor qualifications - a.
 Sponsor is defined as a not-for-profit or for-profit organization or public entity that (1) has an ownership interest in a rental project, or (2) is integrally involved in an owner-occupied project. - 1.
 Rental project: For purposes of the definition of sponsor, "ownership interest" means that (i) the sponsor is the owner of the rental project, or (ii) the sponsor has an ownership interest (including any partnership interest) in the entity that is the owner of the rental project. - 2.
-Owner-occupied projects: For purposes of the definition of sponsor, "integrally involved" means the sponsor (i) manages the construction or rehabilitation of 100% of the units, or (ii) qualifies borrowers and provides or arranges financing for the owners of the owner-occupied units. - 3.
-A project's sponsor must be qualified and able to perform its responsibilities as committed to in the application for an AHP subsidy.
+Owner-occupied projects: For purposes of the definition of sponsor, "integrally involved" means the sponsor (i) manages the construction or rehabilitation of 100% of the units, or (ii) qualifies borrowers and provides or arranges financing for the owners of the owner-occupied units.